 Integration with existing business solutions

 Your newly built solution should be centralized with other enterprise software to ensure data consistency, avoid disruption in the supply chain and increase workflow efficiency.
 For example, warehouse product tracking systems include information, such as sales invoices, purchase orders, supplier details, and client data.
-Interlinking it with accounting software will allow your finance team to keep using their specialized app without entering the same information into multiple programs.
+Interlinking it with accounting software or custom order management software will allow your finance team to keep using their specialized app without entering the same information into multiple programs.

 Learn how to create accounting software to integrate it with your warehouse and inventory management system